You will find information about the following on this page:

 English as a Second Language (ESL) Programs and Services: Academic Preparation

 The ESL program and services provide students who speak English as a Second Language with the opportunity to improve their English language skills so that they are better prepared for the College’s educational programs.
 In addition, a few College courses are offered specifically for ESL students.
 Classroom instruction is supplemented by small group workshops, tutoring, academic advising, individual counseling and counseling workshops.

 The overall goal of the program and services is to assist you in improving your English language abilities to the degree that will lead not only to success in the College’s academic and career programs, but also to effective participation in the community at large.
 For more information about ESL, please call 215-751-8867.

 English as a Second Language (ESL): Community Education

 Classes are designed for non-native speakers of English who wish to improve their basic English language skills in order to more actively participate in the larger society or prepare for citizenship.
 The program provides three levels of ESL instruction.
 ESL classes are available to adults 18 years of age and older.
 For more information about the ESL program, please visit the ESL website or call 215-751-8531.

-Classes are designed to help prepare students for the battery of GED® tests.
-You must be at least 18 years of age and not enrolled in high school to enroll in the GED® program.
-You must make your own GED® test appointments.
-For more information, call the GED HOTLINE at 215-751-8376.
+Classes are designed to help prepare students for the battery of High School Equivalency test.
+You must be at least 18 years of age and not enrolled in high school to enroll in the HSE program.
+Must make your own HSE test appointments.
+For more information, call the HSE hotline at 215-7512-8376.

 Community College of Philadelphia is pleased to recognize academic excellence and provides a number of opportunities to promote student success.
 These opportunities vary from a specialized Liberal Arts curriculum to honors courses and the recognition of graduation with Departmental Distinction.